CartoDB/carto-vl/docs/guides/08-interactivity-events.md

 ## Interactivity and events
 In this guide you will learn how to deal with user interactions within your visualization.
 After going through it, you will be able to manage some interesting events (e.g. waiting for a layer to load or clicking on a feature) to give your users more dynamic and useful visualizations.
 You will also learn how to build very common add-ons such as *pop-ups* and legends.

-At the end of the guide you will have built a visualization like this:
+At the end of the guide you will have built a visualization like this one:
 <div class="example-map">
     <iframe
         id="guides-interactivity-step-final"